Qbject/the-book-of-qbject/README.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-**Note:** The assets related to this project are stored in a separate repository and are not covered under this license.
+**Note:** The image and video assets related to this project and are not covered under this license.